GatoGraphQL/ExtensionStarter/README.md

 ![Integration tests](https://github.com/GatoGraphQL/ExtensionStarter/actions/workflows/integration_tests.yml/badge.svg)
 -->

-## Requirements

-- PHP 8.1+ for development
-- PHP 7.2+ for production

 ## About this Extension Starter

 `GatoGraphQL/ExtensionStarter` is a GitHub template repository, from which to easily kickstart a GitHub repository to develop and release extensions for [Gato GraphQL](https://gatographql.com).